napari/docs/docs/howtos/layers/labels.md

 and the transparent background label (`0`) by pressing `x`.

-You can set the selected label to a new label -- one larger than the current largest label -- by pressing `m`.
+You can set the selected label to a new label -- one larger than the current largest label -- by pressing {kbd}`m`.
 This selection will guarantee that you are using a label that hasn't been used before.

 You can also increment or decrement the currently selected label by pressing the